snkth/SoundgoodDB/README.md

 # Authors: Sasha Nsona, Peter Bernath
-soundgoodCreation.sql dumps all tables in the database and soundgoodData.sql dumbs data into the tables.
+soundgoodCreation.sql dumps all tables in the database soundgoodData.sql dumbs data into the tables soundgoodQueries.sql holds the created queries